 Patient enrollment is a significant factor in the timing of clinical trials.
 The timing of our clinical trials depends, in part, on the speed at which we can recruit patients to participate in our trials.
 We or our collaborators may not be able to advance clinical trials for our product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA, the EMA or other analogous regulatory authorities outside the United States, or as needed to provide appropriate statistical power for a given trial.
-Patients may be unwilling to participate in our clinical trials for similar patient populations, clinical trials in competing products or for other reasons.
+Patients may be unwilling to participate in our clinical trials because of negative publicity from adverse events related to the biotechnology, gene therapy or genome engineering fields, competitive clinical trials for similar patient populations, clinical trials in competing products or for other reasons.
 As a result, the timeline for recruiting patients, conducting trials and obtaining regulatory approval of product candidates be delayed.